marcgg/marcgg.github.com/_posts/2020-06-04-force-multipliers.md

 socialmediapreview: "Force Multipliers"
 ---

 A team of 10 engineers was performing well, but inside of it was someone, Adam, who underperformed according to most project metrics.
 He was often a bit late in shipping features and had more trouble than others tackling very complex technical issues.
-Adam was well liked by the team, but after a some pressure was put on his manager, she decided to let Adam go.
+Adam was well liked by the team, but after some pressure was put on his manager, she decided to let Adam go.

 Suddenly the team's output dropped drastically to a fraction of what it used to be with Adam on board!